alexk111/node-red-node-typescript-starter/README.md

 yarn add-node my-new-node-type
 ```

-The node generator is template-based.
+The node generator is based on mustache templates.
 At the moment there is only one template available: `blank` (used by default).
-Templates are mustache-based and located at `./utils/templates/`.
+Templates are located at `./utils/templates/`.
 You can make your custom template and use it instead.
 To generate a node using a template called `my-template`, enter this command:

 ```
 yarn add-node my-new-node-type my-template